K-Karthikeya/Knights-Follower-Robot/README.md

 # Precision Movement Control:
   Created a PID controller using fixed-point arithmetic to correct movement errors.
 This is achieved by fusing data from a MEMS gyroscope and IR sensor.

+# Synthesis
+   Also synthesized the design to ensure timing closure and performed post-synthesis verification to ensure full funcitonality.